nanoframework/nf-interpreter/docs/project-documentation/contributing-workflow.md

 ## Coding Style Changes

-We would like to have **nano Framework** in full conformance with the style guidelines described here [C/C++ Coding Style](../coding-guidelines/cxx-coding-style.md) and here [C# Coding Style](../coding-guidelines/cs-coding-style.md).
+We would like to have **nanoFramework** in full conformance with the style guidelines described here [C/C++ Coding Style](../coding-guidelines/cxx-coding-style.md) and here [C# Coding Style](../coding-guidelines/cs-coding-style.md).
 We plan to do that with tooling, in a holistic way.
 In the meantime, please:

 * **DO NOT** send PRs for style changes.
 * **DO** give priority to the current style of the project or file you're changing even if it diverges from the general guidelines.